craju06/CBO_LCB/README.md

 3. <b>If the above step 2 doesn't work then try the following steps:<b>

-    I. Run the python file first using the command `python figure3.py` of "python3 figure3.py" with arguments.
+    - Run the python file first using the command `python figure3.py` or `python3 figure3.py` with arguments.
-            ## Example:  "python figure3.py 10 30 3" in the terminal.
+            ## Example:  `python figure3.py 10 30 3` in the terminal.
 (Arguments are separated by space.)

-    II.
-Open "figure3.R" in an R IDE(like RStudio), and comment out lines 345 to 358, where Python script is called using system command.
+    - Open `figure3.R` in an R IDE(like RStudio), and comment out lines 345 to 358, where Python script is called using system command.

-    III.
-Now Execute the R file using the command "Rscript figure3.R" and then provide same arguments (given in Python).
+    - Now Execute the R file using the command `Rscript figure3.R` and then provide same arguments (given in Python).
             ## Example:  `Rscript figure3.R` in the terminal.
                         -- This will provoked step 2(III) in command line.

-    IV.
-Wait for some time until you see the Plot.jpeg.
+    - Wait for some time until you see the Plot.jpeg.